Dictionary: Letter G

 - They moved aside to let the ambulance get by.

 - There were so many people that I couldn't get by.

 - It wasn't until I got into the shop that I realised I hadn't got enough money on me.

-- He got into trouble with the police because he forgot to pay for his shopping before he left the shop.
+- He got into trouble with the police because he forgot to pay for his shopping.

 - Please do not get off the ride until it has come to a complete stop.

 - How are you getting on with your studies?

 - After a few problems at first, he's getting on well at his new school.

 - He wasn't an easy man to get on with.

 2 Continue doing something.
 Get along, go on